-Dashboarding has become more and more common as organisations look for methods to visualise their data in an effective way and gain useful insights.
+Dashboarding has become more and more common as organizations look for methods to visualize their data in an effective way and gain useful insights.
 The power of dashboards lies in their ability to present complex information in a visual format through one single interface.
-They enable the stakeholders to get a clear view of the performance of their organisation instead of drowning in the flood of data.
+They enable the stakeholders to get a clear view of the performance of their organization instead of drowning in the flood of data.

 Step 1: Start with the user

 First of all: identify the people who will use your dashboard.
 In order to make sure the users get the most out of it, you also have to understand how and why they make certain decisions.
 Go talk to them and ask them who they are, which problems they need to solve and what they need out of your dashboard.
 It’s very important to keep your audience and their requirements in mind throughout the whole design process.
 After all valuable insights can only be obtained through strong understanding of the user needs.